 There are several steps to achieve an effective powder coat finish.
-First, the metal surface must be cleaned to remove all grease, dirt, or existing coating, and then etched to facilitate a good bond.
+First, the metal surfaces must be fully cleaned to remove all grease, dirt, or any pre-existing coating, and then etched to facilitate a good bond.
 Once cleaned, the surface must be thoroughly air- or heat-dried.

 Once the surface is prepared, the powder can be applied, often using a spray technique.
 The unique thing about powder coating is that, unlike paint, the powder is dry.
 What makes it adhere to the surface is that the particles of powder have a negative charge, whereas the part being powder coated is electrically grounded and attracts the powder.
 The result is a uniformly smooth coating.

 To cure and harden the coating, it is placed in a curing oven, where the powder is heated until it flows and a chemical reaction occurs between powder particles.

 The chemical bond of powder coating not only makes it the more even coating, but it is also more durable, which means less maintenance:

 - Hard, glossy surface that resists corrosion

 - 60% greater resistance to solvents

 Wet paint contains volatile organic compounds (VOCs) which are chemicals dangerous to both the environment and those within the manufacturing environment.
 On the other hand, powder coating is generally free of VOCs and potentially dangerous solvents.

 Powder coating is also more environmentally friendly.
 Unlike over-sprayed paint, excess powder can be retrieved and reused.
 Powder coating materials are non-hazardous materials.